 The LHA rate used will depend on the number of bedrooms you are allowed and not the number you actually have.
 The maximum bedroom allowance for Local Housing Allowance is four bedrooms, even if you require more.

 These are the LHA rates for people claiming Housing Benefit, valid from 1 April 2017 to 31 March 2018.

 If you live on your own without dependent children, are under 35 years old and live in privately rented accommodation, your Housing Benefit will be no higher than the shared accommodation rate.

 When is Local Housing Allowance not used for Housing Benefit?

 - you are a Housing Association tenant

 - you have a tenancy that started before 1989

 - you live in a caravan, mobile home, house boat or hostel

-You should consider asking your landlord to reduce the rent.
-If you are unsuccessful, you may apply for Discretionary Housing Payments.
+If your rent is higher than the local housing allowance rate you should consider asking your landlord to reduce the rent.
+If you are unsuccessful, you can apply for Discretionary Housing Payments.